Punjabi Rajma Masala Recipe - Rajma Chawal/Spiced Red Kidney Beans Curry

 Once the pressure has released, open the cooker.
 The rajma should be now cooked completely.
 If you press the rajma between your fingers it will get mashed easily.
 If you find the rajma is still firm, you need to cook it for a little longer.
 This happens when your rajma bean has aged and hence takes a longer time to cook.

 Once the Rajma Masala is cooked, check the salt and spice levels and adjust to suit your taste.
-Stir in the chopped coriander leaves and serve the Rajma Masala along with hot steamed rice.
+Stir in the chopped coriander leaves.